- Why Penn?

 Why study genetic counseling at Penn?

-Housed within a dynamic, world-renowned medical center in the historic, diverse and vibrant city of Philadelphia, the University of Pennsylvania Master of Science in Genetic Counseling program provides a comprehensive educational environment for future genetic counselors that balances the importance of patient-focused care, scientific knowledge, research, and innovative technology.
-With an outstanding faculty and access to clinical opportunities at some of the nation's premier healthcare facilities, we prepare students to be successful genetic counseling professionals in the rapidly evolving field of genetics.
+The University of Pennsylvania Master of Science in Genetic Counseling program provides a comprehensive educational environment for future genetic counselors that balances the importance of patient-focused care, scientific knowledge, research, and innovative technology.
+Housed within a dynamic, world-renowned medical center with an outstanding faculty and access to clinical opportunities at some of the nation's premier healthcare facilities, we prepare students to be successful genetic counseling professionals in the rapidly evolving field of genetics.

 - Our internationally recognized Penn faculty are actively engaged with issues relevant to genetic counseling diagnostics and therapeutics, which offers a unique opportunity to establish a strong curriculum across disciplines including public health, bioethics, translational medicine, and social policy and practice.
 These programs will foster novel opportunities for student research.